 All JaVers artifacts are published to Maven Central.

-Spring Boot Starter
+Spring Boot Starters

 The easiest and strongly recommended way to start with Javers is adding one of our Spring Boot starters to your project dependencies.

-If you are using MongoDB — take:
+If you are using MongoDB — add this dependency:

 If you are using an SQL database:

-Please note that Javers 7.x is compatible with Spring Boot 3, so all Javers Spring integration modules require Java 17.
+Please note that Javers 7.10+ is compatible with Spring Boot 4, so all Javers Spring integration modules require Java 17.

 Read more about Javers’ Spring Boot integration and Javers’ Spring integration.

-Eugen Baeldung has written an excellent tutorial about Javers — Using JaVers for Data Model Auditing in Spring Data
+• [Baeldung] Using JaVers for Data Model Auditing in Spring Data

 Vanilla Javers